Panther

 5. Herniated disc

 Pain in your lower back is one of the first things you may experience if you have a herniated disc.
-Pressure on your disc has caused it to push out of its normal shape.
+The disc between the vertebrae can protrude due to unbalanced pressure or injury to the spine.
 This puts strain on the spinal cord and nerves in the area, causing pain and even numbness that could also be felt in the hip or legs.
+Older people often get a herniated disc as a natural part of the aging process.
+Herniated discs can also develop from an acute injury like a fall or motor vehicle accident, or develop over time with poor posture and repetitive strain.

 Why Choose Panther Sports Medicine